Winter in Connecticut used to be brutal.

 Find (or create) unique holiday gifts

 The Greenwich Avenue shopping district is typically bustling with shoppers during the holiday season.
+Shopping and exploring the Ave is always high on the list of things to do in Greenwich, CT, in the winter.
 That said, it’s not your only option for gift-giving in Connecticut.

 There are plenty of places throughout the state to find the most unique gifts to delight your family and friends.
 And even a few options to make your own unique holiday presents.